shozoarai/DesktopBridgeSample/Doc/HowToUseFileExtension.md

 Of course, Executable Attribute can use "Windows.Protocol" too.

 If you want to show "Type of file" on file property page, please set uap:DisplayName element to FileTypeAssociation child element.
+- uap:Logo : show file icon per file extension.
+If don't use it, use Square44x44Logo instead of it.
 - uap:DisplayName : "Type of File" on file property page.
 - uap:InfoTip : show tooltip on Windows Explorer.